 Remove the pan from the oven, and let the whole thing cool.

 Before you pop the discs out of the pan, add a few more drops of the essential oils to each disc for added scent.
 Store the discs in an airtight container until use.
 Humidity is the enemy of these little guys.

-These shower melts are meant to be used in the shower.
+Make sure you are using these shower tablets correctly (especially if your kids may use them).
+They are meant to be used in the shower.
+They are not bath bombs.
 DO NOT use them in a bath.
 DO NOT use them in a humidifier.
 DO NOT eat the shower melts.
 That would just be dumb.